Kentucky Wildcats women's volleyball

-The Kentucky Wildcats women's volleyball team represents The University of Kentucky in NCAA Division I intercollegiate women's volleyball competition.
+The Kentucky Wildcats women's volleyball is the team that represents the University of Kentucky in NCAA Division I intercollegiate women's volleyball competition.
 Kentucky is a founding member of the Southeastern Conference (SEC).
 The Wildcats have been led by Craig Skinner since 2005.

 The program became an official varsity sport in 1977 and has won the SEC regular season 14 times and won the NCAA championship in 2020.

 Program record and history

 The University of Kentucky first fielded a women's volleyball team in the fall of 1977.
 Since then the Wildcats have been to the NCAA Tournament 26 times, and won the won the SEC regular season 14 times.

 Delphine Nemeth era (1977–1981)

 The program was started in 1977 under coach Delphine Nemeth who was also a nurse anesthesiologist at the University of Kentucky hospital.
 The team competed in the Kentucky Women's Intercollegiate Conference (KWIC) as part of the AIWA and the Southeastern Conference (SEC) during this time.
 During this time, the SEC had the first women's volleyball conference championship, which was won by Kentucky over Tennessee in 1979.
 She was named KWIC Coach of the Year in 1979.
 Her record as coach was 126–74–1.